SystemsApproach/private5g/README.rst

 `https://5G.systemsapproach.org <https://5g.systemsapproach.org>`__.

 For those users looking for our earlier 5G book, *5G Mobile Networks:
-A Systems Approach*, published as this URL, you can still find source for it archived on `GitHub <https://github.com/SystemsApproach/5g>`__.
+A Systems Approach*, you can still find source for it archived on `GitHub <https://github.com/SystemsApproach/5g>`__.
 This new book incorporates the background material covered in the old one, plus goes into significant detail about how Private 5G is